justinelfritz/justinelfritz.github.io/index.md

 description: Site build following K.Broman template for github.io
 ---

-Public repo for code snippets and related notes for projects in physics, numerics, and analysis.
+<span style="font-family:Georgia; font-size:4em;">Public repo for code snippets and related notes for projects in physics, numerics, and analysis.<\span>

 Also a useful resource for reminding myself of solutions to common problems (see [notes](https://mag06.github.io/pages/notes.html)).